 In the video, Carlos and I used Marie Sharp’s hot sauce, which is a habanero sauce from Belize.
 It’s the bomb dot com and I would not dare to shit you about that.
-In Texas you can find it at Fiesta Mart; otherwise, you can order from Amazon.
+In Texas you can find it at Fiesta Mart; otherwise, you can order from Amazon (link at the bottom).
 It’s worth it.
 Pinky Swearsies.

 Patatas Bravas Video